 - Once you’ve got the first job, half the battle is won.
 If you are lucky, you may get the first job within weeks if not it can take even up to 6 months.
 It’s a huge patience game.

 - You can’t possibly lose hope because getting a job can take forever (at times) and once you’ve got your first job, life becomes a lot easier / manageable.
 But a Finance professional will get a job for sure, so don't worry!

 - One needs to be prepared to do low paying and volunteering jobs side by side while you hunt for a good job.

-- Cost of living in Sydney is crazy expensive.
+- The cost of living in Sydney is crazy-expensive.
 Only New York and San Francisco can compare to Sydney in terms of rent.
-The average rents are 500 AUD per week for a small one bedroom house about 30 minutes from the city center.
+The average rents are 500 AUD per week for a small one-bedroom house about 30 minutes from the city center.

 - A very important point which I would like to make is – Sydney is an amazing place to live, but not the place if you want to save/ earn/ repatriate to India (at least for the first few years when one just moves to Sydney).
 Everything from the rent, to commute, to groceries, is very expensive.
 Most people out here, including young locals, can’t afford to buy a house because saving money is extremely difficult.

 - If you need to find a place on rent in Australia do check out the following websites - flatmates.com.au and flatmatefinders.com.au are 2 good options for sharing.
 For renting - domain.com.au is the best option.
 There are a lot of other options as well!

 - Is it important to drive in Sydney – This is very debatable.

 - While Melbourne is surely a city which you would never need a car, a lot of my colleagues argue that you need a car in Sydney.
 The public transport is good, but not the most extensive.

 - We haven’t missed having a car yet, so I could say one can easily manage without a car in Sydney, again it is a personal choice.